 Quantum Development Kit Documentation

 The current documentation includes the following additional topics.

-- Quantum development techniques specifies the core concepts used to create quantum programs in Q#.
-Topics include file structures, operations and functions, working with qubits, and some advanced topics.
+- Q# User Guide details the core concepts used to create quantum programs in Q#.

 - Quantum simulators and host applications describes how quantum algorithms are executed, what quantum machines are available, and how to write a non-Q# driver for the quantum program.